dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 These tools and extensions provide additional functionality for Entity Framework Core 2.1 and later.

 > [!IMPORTANT]
 > Extensions are built by a variety of sources and aren't maintained as part of the Entity Framework Core project.
 When considering a third party extension, be sure to evaluate its quality, licensing, compatibility, support, etc. to ensure it meets your requirements.
+In particular, an extension built for an older version of EF Core may need updating before it will work with the latest versions.

 ## Tools